-[0002] This invention relates to the assay of oral fluids typically in lateral flow chromatography.
+[0003] This invention relates to the assay of oral fluids typically lateral strip chromatography.
 A single unit, continuous in-line, one step rapid assay format suitable for oral specimen collection and testing is disclosed.
 More particularly, a hydrophilic capillary matrix is disclosed as a transport for oral fluids to a lateral chromatographic strip.
 This enables rapid assay of oral fluids while a disposable testing device is held in a patient's mouth.